Waste

 Spills and releases

-We are also engaging PPG employees by leveraging Job Safety Analysis (JSA), a systematic process designed to identify potential hazards and develop improved work practices for carrying out a specific task or job operation.
-This is one of several tools within our EHS Management System that help address causal factors, such as equipment, process, or people interactions, to prevent future occurrence of spills and releases.
+PPG facilities employ management practices to prevent spills and releases, including employee engagement activities, training, spill elimination assessments, operational improvements, self-assessments and best practice sharing.
+We engage with PPG employees through job safety analysis (JSA), a systematic process designed to identify potential hazards and develop improved work practices for carrying out a specific task or job operation.
+We also distribute spill prevention educational packages on topics such as "Seven Pillars of Spill Prevention" and "Walk the Line Implementation Guidance."
+All training materials are available in multiple languages to support accessibility.
+Our EHS Management System contains additional tools that help address causal factors, such as equipment, process or people interactions, to prevent future spills and releases.

 Multi-year data highlights